Funmilayo-Aina/Database-wk-8-Project/README.md

     -- DESCRIBE Users; -- Or any other table to see its structure -- SELECT * FROM UserRoles; -- To see initial role data

-''' This DataBase is set up in preparation for FAST API CRUD APPLICATION'''
+''' This DataBase is set up in preparation for FAST API CRUD APP''